 Modelling advice on choosing a professional model portfolio photographer in London.

-First of all you want to make sure that the model portfolio photographer you choose is a professional fashion and commercial photographer - not a makeover studio (or worse a hair salon).
-It would be a waste of time and money to choose a photographer that is known purely as a portfolio photographer with no fashion credentials.
+First of all you want to make sure that the model portfolio photographer you book is a professional fashion and commercial photographer - not a makeover studio (or worse a hair salon).
+It would be a waste of time and money to choose a photographer that is known purely as a portfolio photographer or as a high street portrait studio catering to the general public with no fashion credentials.
 There are a lot of photography studios out there who do not have their own in-house photographer who is well-known in the industry and so the studio might only showcase a few of their best images.
 Do they mention on their website the name of the photographer?
 If not there is likely to be a reason for it.
 If they do, Google the photographer, check out their Instagram - how many followers do they have?
 Have they photographed for any well-known publications or photographed models from the top modelling agencies?
+Don’t rely on model agency credits they might mention on their website - look for evidence and examples of photos with top agency models.

 Your model portfolio is an essential tool for castings and your one chance to impress.